The Neon Philharmonic

-The Neon Philharmonic (formed 1967) was an American psychedelic pop band led by songwriter and conductor Tupper Saussy and singer Don Gant.
-They released their two albums (The Moth Confesses and the eponymous The Neon Philharmonic) in 1969, and they scored a Top 20 hit on the Billboard Hot 100 chart with "Morning Girl", which featured the Nashville Symphony Orchestra, when it hit the Top 40 in May of that year and rose to number 17 on Billboard and number 15 on the Cash Box chart.
-The band hit the chart again with "Heighdy-Ho Princess" in 1970.
-The group was produced by Saussy, Gant, and Bob McCluskey, and engineered by Ronald Gant, Don's brother.
-The group disbanded in 1975 after releasing numerous non-album singles.
-Although the first album stated "Borges Forever!", the group's concertmaster is really named Pierre Menard, and it is not a reference to the Jorge Luis Borges story Pierre Menard, Author of the Quixote, Saussy was not conscious of the connection.
+The Neon Philharmonic (formed 1967) was an American psychedelic pop band led by songwriter and conductor Tupper Saussy and singer Don Gant, produced by Saussy, Gant, and Bob McCluskey, and engineered by Gant's brother Ronald.
+Although the first album stated "Borges Forever!", the group's concertmaster is in fact named Pierre Menard, and it is not a reference to the Jorge Luis Borges story Pierre Menard, Author of the Quixote; Saussy was not conscious of the connection.